This post may contain affiliate links. Please see my disclosure policy for details.

 A lot of prisoners were kept here for petty crimes, before hangings or deported to Australia.

-In 1924 it was decommissioned by the Irish free state government as a prison and was abandoned until the 1950s when the restoration society built the museum you see today.
+In 1924 it was decommissioned by the Irish free state government as a prison and was abandoned until the 1950s.
+This is when the restoration society built the museum you see today.

 Highlights include the East Wing and the Kilmainham madonna.